This web page is no longer actively updated. Please visit the following URL for current HITM deadlines: https://honors.fsu.edu/academics/honors-major

 The research prospectus serves as a research proposal, giving the committee background information about the project and similar research, outlining the methods, and discussing the expectations for the projects' outcome.
-Specific requirements for a prospectus are discipline-specific, and students should contact their thesis director to discuss expectations about format, length, and content.
+Specific requirements for a prospectus are discipline-specific, and students should contact their faculty director to discuss expectations about format, length, and content.

-The purpose of the prospectus is to define the scope of your research thesis or creative project, and to clarify the steps you will take in researching and writing or implementing your work.
+The purpose of the prospectus is to define the scope of your research or creative project, and to clarify the steps you will take in researching and writing or implementing your work.
 A strong prospectus typically includes some, if not all, of the following elements:

 - A description of your project's nature and purpose, the issue(s) you will address, and their significance in your field.